 Instrument-Assisted Soft-Tissue Mobilization

-Instrument-assisted soft tissue mobilization -- IASTM -- is a soft-tissue treatment technique that uses beveled-edged tools or instruments to find and treat your scar tissue, fascial restrictions and fibrotic adhesions.
+Instrument-assisted soft tissue mobilization — IASTM — is a soft-tissue treatment technique that uses bevel-edged tools or instruments to find and treat your scar tissue, fascial restrictions and fibrotic adhesions.
 All of these inhibit your normal muscle function, decrease your range of motion and cause you to experience tightness or pain.

-Gentle stretching is another effective method of reducing your upper trapezius muscle tightness; and you can perform the stretches at home without the direct supervision of a health care professional.
+Trapezius muscle exercises, such as gentle stretching, are another effective method of reducing your upper muscle tightness; and you can perform the stretches at home without the direct supervision of a health care professional.
 To stretch your upper trapezius muscle, sit on a chair and turn your head 45 degrees to the right.
-Gently lower your left ear toward your left thigh until you feel a light stretch on the right side of your neck and right upper shoulder.
+Gently lower your left ear toward your left shoulder until you feel a light stretch on the right side of your neck and right upper shoulder.

-Heat therapy involves the application of heat -- either moist or dry -- to your body to reduce pain and relax tight muscles.
+Try heat therapy for trapezius muscle pain relief.
+Heat therapy involves the application of heat — either moist or dry — to your body to reduce pain and relax tight muscles.
 There are many kinds of heat therapy, including hydrocollator packs, hot water and ultrasound.
 Therapeutically, heat therapy helps increase blood flow to your tissues, decrease joint stiffness and reduce muscle spasms.

 When using heat therapy to treat your tight upper trapezius, use a sufficient barrier between the heat source and your skin so that you avoid being burned.